The House Brothers

 The Contemporary Longrifle Association is a non-profit organization of collaborative members, who are collectors, makers and students dedicated to the art of contemporary longrifles, accoutrements and related items made after the mid-twentieth century.
 The Contemporary Longrifle Foundation is the educational and fund raising arm of the Association.

-Photographers Ric Lambert, David Wright and Steve Auvenshine have captured the building process in digital photography.
-Through the generosity of these individuals and companies, we have a lasting record of one of the unique processes of "Following the Tradition".
+Such a rare and unusual event as hand making a Kentucky Longrifle deserves to be recorded and the CLF made sure it has been accomplished.
+The complete building process took more than a year and was fully documented by photographers Ric Lambert, H. David Wright and Steve Auvenshine.
+These talented photographers captured the building process in digital photography.
+Through the generosity of these individuals we have a lasting record of one of the unique processes of “Following the Tradition”.

-THE LONGRIFLE
+THE HOUSE BROTHERS KENTUCKY LONGRIFLE

-This longrifle is completely handmade - the forged barrel, the lock, triggers, iron mounted hardware and screws are made by hand in the same tradition of American gunmakers in the 18th century.
-The rifle is built in their nationally recognized style, known as the "Woodbury School", and named for the small Kentucky town in which the brothers grew up.
+This rifle is completely handmade - the forged barrel, the lock, triggers, iron mounted hardware and screws are made by hand in the same tradition as those by American gunmakers in the 18th century.
+The rifle is built in their nationally recognized style, known as the “Woodbury School”, and named for the small Kentucky town in which the brothers grew up.
 The House Brothers have included many of their personal and unique attributes for which they are so well known.
 The rifle is relief carved, and sports engraved iron mounts.
-The patchbox is tastefully engraved with touches of sterling silver overlays and a sterling silver thumbpiece (for a future owner's initials) accents the wrist area.
-The 41" swamped barrel is rifled in .45 caliber.
+The patchbox is tastefully engraved with touches of sterling silver overlays and a sterling silver thumbpiece (for a future owner’s initials) accents the wrist area.
+The 41” swamped barrel is rifled in .45 caliber.

 The only thing not made by Hershel, Frank, and John is the fine piece of curly maple wood in which the rifle is stocked.
 This piece of hand selected wood was donated by Freddie Harrison of Bradford, Tennessee.
 A supplier of stock blanks to muzzle loading gun makers for more than 30 years, Freddie volunteered one of his best pieces of wood for this unique project.